Key Takeaways

 Oklahoma's Dram Shop Law

-What "Clearly Intoxicated" Actually Means
+What Noticeable Intoxication Actually Means

-The "clearly intoxicated" standard is deliberately demanding.
+The noticeable-intoxication standard is deliberately demanding.
 It requires more than proof that the patron had a high blood alcohol content.
 Courts look for observable signs of impairment that a reasonable vendor — bartender, server, or cashier — should have noticed: slurred speech, difficulty walking or maintaining balance, bloodshot or glassy eyes, impaired coordination, loud or disruptive behavior, incoherent conversation, or the strong odor of alcohol.

 Building a Dram Shop Case: What Evidence Matters